-Generally speaking, when you receive a final payment or withdrawal (i.e., a distribution) from the Plan, the taxable portion of your distribution will be subject to federal income tax at ordinary income rates.
-After-Tax Contributions are not taxed again when distributed, although earnings on such contributions are subject to ordinary income tax in the year of distribution.
-Furthermore, special federal income tax treatment may apply to a distribution from your Roth Contribution Account or Rollover Roth Contribution from a Roth account is a "qualified distribution" if it is made after you attain age 591⁄2 and satisfy the five-year participation requirement for special Roth tax treatment of investment earnings.
-See Roth Contributions on Page 6 of this Guide.
+Generally speaking, when you receive a distribution from the Plan, the taxable portion of your distribution will be subject to federal income tax at ordinary income rates.
+After-Tax Employee Contributions are not taxed again when distributed, although earnings on such contributions are subject to ordinary income tax in the year of distribution.
+Furthermore, special federal income tax treatment may apply to a distribution from your Roth Contribution Account or Rollover Roth Contribution Account, depending on whether such distribution is a "qualified distribution" from a Roth account.
+Generally speaking, a distribution from a Roth account is a "qualified distribution" if it is made after you attain age 591⁄2 and satisfy the five-year participation requirement for special Roth tax treatment of investment earnings.
+See Roth Contributions on Page 5 of this Guide.

-Exhibit B, "Special Tax Notice", beginning on Page 25 provides helpful information regarding the federal income tax treatment of Plan distributions.
+Exhibit C, "Special Tax Notice", beginning on Page 30 provides helpful information regarding the federal income tax treatment of Plan distributions.
 The Special Tax Notice describes the federal income tax treatment of distributions as of January 1, 2022.
 When you request your final distribution from the Plan or commence installments, you will be furnished a summary of the then-current Special Tax Notice.
 At any time you may request a copy of the then current Special Tax Notice free of charge.